 Are you allergic to dust?
 The constant sneezing and wheezing are due to dust allergies.
 The allergies are caused by body fragments and waste from tiny microscopic organisms, the house dust mite.
 Allergies and asthma are majorly triggered indoors by dust mites.
-Dust mites survive in humid environments, mainly in beddings, furniture and feed on skin cells shed by people.
+Dust mites survive in humid environments, mainly in beddings furniture, and feed on skin cells shed by people.

 The dust mites are mostly airborne; hence using an air purifier with a high-efficiency particulate air (HEPA) filter will be a step to reducing the number of dust mites in your home.

-Signs you could be allergic to dust
+Signs you could be allergic to dust.

-Inflammation of nasal passages caused by dust mite allergy may show symptoms such as:
+According to Mayo Clinic, Inflammation of nasal passages caused by dust mite allergy may show symptoms such as:

-• Congestion of the nose
+- • Congestion of the nose

-• Postnasal drip
+- • Postnasal drip

-• Swollen eyes
+- • Swollen eyes

-• Itchy eyes
+- • Itchy eyes

-• Rubbing of the nose, especially children
+- • Rubbing of the nose, especially children

-• Tightening of the chest
+- • Tightening of the chest

-• Trouble breathing
+- • Trouble breathing

-• Shortness of breath leading to trouble sleeping
+- • Shortness of breath leading to trouble sleeping

 Mild causes running nose and sneezing while severe may lead to persistent congestion and severe asthma attack.

 Air purifiers and dust allergies

 Mold spores, pollen, pet dander, and dust mites in your home can cause problems if you have allergies or asthma.

-Unlike other filters, a HEPA filter is a special type of mechanical air filter as it has a fine mesh that traps harmful particles such as pollen, dust mites, and smoke.
+Unlike other filters, a HEPA filter is a particular type of mechanical air filter as it has a fine mesh that traps harmful particles such as pollen, dust mites, and smoke.

 Selecting air purifiers